 The shaft-less elevator also referred to as a through-floor elevator or lift is made to serve two floors.
 This type of elevator can retrofit easily into existing homes and requires the least amount of space compared to traditional elevators.
 Construction is also kept to a minimum without the need for a full hoist-way enclosure, pit, and separate machine room.

-Shaft-less elevators are available from several different manufactures with variations in cab styles, mechanical designs and installation requirements.
+Shaft-less elevators are available from several different manufacturers with variations in cab styles, mechanical designs, and installation requirements.
 Some models can be placed almost anywhere in a home making the process of installing an elevator much easier.

 This elevator is made for convenience, limited space, and simplicity.
 They are lifestyle lifts designed to help with mobility and are a great alternative to a stairlift or full-style traditional elevator.
 READ MORE >>>

 Vacuum elevators are air-driven elevators that use air pressure to raise and lower the cab.
 They are available in three models the PVE30, PVE37 and the PVE52.
 The number in the model represents the external size of the cylinder.
 The PVE30 has a 30″ cylinder and fits one person.
 This model has the smallest footprint of any home elevator on the market.
 The PVE37 is the original vacuum elevator model and can carry two riders with a 450lb capacity.
 The largest model the PVE52 has a cylinder diameter of 52-11/16 inches can carry three riders with a 525 lb capacity and is wheelchair accessible.

 Similar to the shaft-less elevator the vacuum elevator is great for limited space applications.
 The construction is kept to a minimum and the lifts also don’t require a pit or machine room.
 Vacuum elevators can serve up to 5 landings with 50′ of max travel.